MrYsLab/pymata4/docs/index.md

 ```

-## What Your Will Find In This Document
+## What You Will Find In This Document

 * A discussion of the API methods including links to working examples.
 * A discussion about the threading model.